_______________________________________

 DR. PEPPER, COCA-COLA, AND LEE HARVEY OSWALD

-LEE HARVEY OSWALD, MARRION BAKER, ROY TRULY, AND THE COKE
+LEE OSWALD, MARRION BAKER, ROY TRULY, AND THE COKE

 -------------------------------------------------------